fafonse/CSVault/MATH2050/Hypothesis Testing.md

+The way to compare your data against another number/more data.
+Informs the way to build a proper [[Hypothesis|hypothesis]].

 $H_{n} =$ The complement of your hypothesis.
 When your $H_{u}$ is wrong, your $H_{n}$ must be right.
 $H_{a}$ = What you're trying to prove.
 Like your actual hypothesis